 Diarrhea and Nausea

 This is more likely in roundworms because they are significantly larger than pinworms.
-If you notice diarrhea or nausea, take your tortoise to the vet right away.

 Changes in Body Parts